rezazad68/Dynamic-3D-Action-Recognition-on-RGB-D-Videos/README.md

 ## Updates
 - September 2, 2017: First release (Complete implemenation for [MSR Action 3D](http://www.uow.edu.au/~wanqing/#MSRAction3DDatasets) data set)
 - May 5, 2018: Complete implemenation for [NTU RGB+D](https://github.com/shahroudy/NTURGB-D) data set added.
 Accuracy rate 75.16 and 68.66 with deep and non deep features achieved respectively.
 It is worth to mention that our method achieved highest performance on depth data (75.16))
+- July 14, 2018: Paper [link](https://ieeexplore.ieee.org/document/8410578/) in IEEE Transaction on Circuits and Systems for Video Technology
 ## Prerequisties and Run
 This code has been implemented in Matlab 2016a and tested in both Linux (ubuntu) and Windows 10, though should be compatible with any OS running Matlab. following Environement and Library needed to run the code:
 - Matlab 2016